 He ends up eating while listening intently.
-It made the list of my top baby book ideas not only because the amazing story it tells, but also because of how good my little one eats when I read it to him!
+It made the list of my top baby book ideas not only because of the amazing story it tells but also because of how good my little one eats when I read it to him!

 It’s a fun book that puts you into the Harry Potter universe, without quite being Harry Potter.